How to Store Your Mobility Scooter Securely - Surewise

 If you are using your scooter regularly, charging it up after every use is normally recommended.
 It does depend on what model you have, but charging your mobility scooter battery for longer than 12 hours is not recommended as overcharging could also damage your battery.

 Instead, occasionally topping up the battery while it is being stored long-term is a good idea to ensure the battery doesn’t go completely flat – charging the battery every two to three weeks should be fine, although in warmer weather perhaps only charge the battery once a month.
-We’d recommend checking your specifical mobility scooter manual for detailed instructions for your model.
+We’d recommend checking your specific mobility scooter manual for detailed instructions for your model.

 3. Consider Stocking Some Spare Parts